Food waste recycling

 The average household throws away £600 worth of food a year.

 We’re getting ready to introduce weekly food waste recycling across Amber Valley from June 2026 as part of a phased roll-out.
-Your new caddies starter pack will be provided in advance of the launch date in your area, this will be communicated to you nearer the time by the council.
+Your new caddy starter pack will be provided in advance of the launch date in your area, this will be communicated to you nearer the time by the council.

 Your new caddies starter pack will be provided in advance of the launch in your area, this will contain information on your collection start date and it will also be communicated to you nearer the time by the council.